We are in that time of year again when we experience lots of storms, tornadoes, and inclement weather.

 So what is a disaster recovery plan?

-This planning process requires a team that is representative of your senior leadership, information technology systems, telephone systems, employees and facilities management.
+This planning process requires input from a team that represents your senior leadership, information technology, telephone systems, employees, and facilities.

 There are typically three phases of any disaster or emergency.